Kuruluş: Osman season 1: Filming

 It was filmed in a plateau set up in Riva, Beykoz.
 A separate part of the shooting location was reserved for the horses and animals of the series, where they lived in a natural environment and were looked after by their instructors.
 At the shooting location of the series, huge castles, inns, baths, mosques, churches were meticulously built to the finest detail.
 At the time when the series was first being filmed, 60 separate teams of carpenters were working on the plateau, the largest in Europe, and 1500 people were working feverishly for the first season.
 In the series, an 800-meter artificial lake was transformed into a huge river.

 Casting

 At first, when the series was named Diriliş: Osman, Aslıhan Karalar, the actress who played Burçin Hatun, was thought to play the role of Malhun Hatun, who didn't even appear in this season.
-The thought was established due to the fact that Malhun Hatun was Osman I's first wife according to history and that Aslıhan Karalar was the first young actress who was confirmed to join the series.
+The thought was established due to the fact that Malhun Hatun was Osman I's second wife according to history and that Aslıhan Karalar was the first young actress who was confirmed to join the series.
 However, in the series, Osman's first partner is Bala Hatun played by the Turkish actress Özge Törer.
 This was only revealed with the release of the series' first episode.